CSC207-UofT/course-project-utinder-1/phase2/design_document.md

 Any Demographics that Would Less Likely Use Your Program?
 - Our program most likely won’t be used by people that are outside of / have no affiliation with University.
 The app is targeted for University stakeholders and can only be logged onto by people who have email addresses affiliated with a university.
 Therefore most / if not all users will be people who have university affiliation.

+## Extension
+After finishing the project, we reflected and wrote down the list of features that we can add in the future.
+In general, we first thought it would be good to expand to other university students.
+And we can possibly add group chat functions.
+Then, for the User side, they might want to set profile pictures which require the larger storage for the database.
+Then, for the Event, it would be great to add functionality of filtering the events based on its types or corresponding courses.
+And we can let the user to edit some of the events, which might possibly require the Observer design pattern.
+Then, for the Community page, it would be great to enable features to comment on comments and apply factory design pattern when reply to post or comment.